RosboneMako/MakoDistortion2/README.md

 26) You are done with REW, however, the resulting IR wave file is not valid for use in any programs yet.
 27) Start your AUDIO EDITING PROGRAM (Goldwave).

+Many of these steps are not required but are presented for clarity.

 This looks like a lot of steps.
 After doing this a couple of times and getting the hang of it, you can sweep an amplifier in a minute or two.

 BEST CASE SCENARIOS AND THE NEXT LEVEL<br/>
 You may get best results when the amp EQ knobs are set pretty flat.
 Experiment as needed.